-Chocolate-orange lovers can easily make chocolate covered orange peels which are a delicious classic!
+Chocolate-orange lovers can easily make these delicious chocolate-dipped orange peels with simple ingredients!

-I was planning to make these homemade candied orange peels for a long time for my niece as these are one of her favorites but I couldn’t find oranges with thick peels.
-When I saw the oranges in the market, I immediately grabbed them to make these candied orange peels.
+I recently made these homemade candied orange peels for my niece as they are one of her favorites.
+When I saw oranges with thick peel in the market, I immediately grabbed them to make this delicious yet easy recipe.

 The steps are easy,

-First, I wash the orange.
-I cut off the bottom and top of the orange.
-Then I cut the peel and white skin vertically from one end to other, without taking the fruit part.
-Next, I cut the peels into 1/4 (6mm), 1/3 (8mm) strips.
+First, wash the orange well.
+Then cut off the bottom and top of the orange.
+Next cut the peel and white skin vertically from one end to other, without taking the fruit part.
+Finally cut the peels into 1/4 (6mm), 1/3 (8mm) strips.

-I have so many pieces with 1 large orange.
+You’ll have so many pieces with 1 large orange.
 If the orange is not large, you can use 2 medium oranges.

-Later, I blanch the peels to remove the bitter taste of the orange.
-I put the peels in a pan and cover with water and bring to a boil.
-Then I remove the peels from the pan and drain.
-I cover the pan with fresh water again and repeat this process 2 more times.
+Later, blanch the peels to remove the bitter taste of the orange.
+Put the peels in a pan and cover with water and bring to a boil.
+Then remove the peels from the pan and drain.
+Cover the pan with fresh water again and repeat this process 2 more times.

-It is so easy to make delicious and classic chocolate dipped orange peels.
+It is so easy to make delicious and classic chocolate dipped orange peels with simple ingredients.

 - 150 g (3/4 cup) granulated sugar